We round up surprising and the easiest methods for how to remove sublimation inks from shirts, tank tops, sweatshirts, and other fabrics.

 - Dry in the open air.

 Hands down, bleaching is the best method for removing sublimation ink.
 However, look out for manufacturer advice, because some fabric gets damaged with it, e.g. polyester, nylon, etc. also, if your fabric is sensitive to bleach, you can consult your manufacturer and get any suitable chemical agent and follow the same procedure.

 We use ammonia when dealing with sensitive fabric.
-Also remember, go for the light colored or white cloths for bleaching, because it turns your shirts horrible if they were in dark colors.
+Also remember, go for light colored or white clothes for bleaching, because it turns your shirts horrible if they were in dark colors.